 The DOC project is not a formula.
 You are not going to read my book and experience healing.
 My book is a framework that will organize your thinking.
 You can then systematically address all the variables that are affecting your pain.
-Unless you are actively using the tools relevant to your situation, you have wasted your time picking up my book.
+Unless you are actively learning and using the tools relevant to your situation, you have wasted your time picking up this book.

 Anger changes your body chemistry

 Anger is the “Continental Divide” of chronic pain.
 Anger pathways are tightly connected to pain pathways and as long as the anger switch is on the pain switches will also be on.
 That does not even take into account the fact that your body chemistry is out of balance when you are agitated.
 Levels of cortisol and adrenaline are elevated that has a direct effect on every organ system in your body.
 That is one reason that there over 30 physical symptoms of the Neurophysiologic Disorder (NPD).
 It is similar to driving your car down the freeway in third gear or trying to sprint a marathon.
 It is not sustainable without physical consequences.
 Until you can truly let go of your legitimate anger you cannot heal.
 I have yet to see that happen.
 Conversely, it is predictable that you will heal if you do move on.
 However the following are examples of how anger also blocks rational thinking and engagement.
 Anger is part of the disease process that also blocks effective treatment.

 “I have already tried all of these things”